Flavio3106/01NodeProjectChatApp/README.md

 # About the project
 This is a project made to gain confidence with the different frameworks and libraries widely used on the web.
 Feel free to edit this code or to suggest changes.
+I created a scss file to modify some bootstrap classes I needed to customize, I am not really sure this was the proper way to do this, but... as long as it works :).